Whitelist BlownBiker Emails

 If you place an order with us you can expect to receive five different emails.
 At least.
 These emails are confirmation emails, shipment notifications, and shipping tracking updates.
-If there is a problem, there may be more.
+If there is a problem and you need to email our support desk – there may be more.
 So, it’s important that you see these emails.

 Most of the time.

 Yeah, there is always a gotcha.
 Each of the email services have their own way of dealing with spam.
 Also, you could have changed some settings and forgot about it.
 So our mail still goes to Spam.
 In that case you can go on to the next step.
 But don’t worry, it’s not hard.

 Note: If you use an email client such as Mailbird, Postbox, or eM Client the instructions below may require additional settings made within your client.
 Usually, all you have to do is right click on an email and choose the context menu item to set the email to NOT SPAM.

 To whitelist blownbiker or any other email address you might need to create a filter that is run when you get new mail.
 Some email clients may refer to filters as rules.
 Regardless of the name, the results are the same.

 Software and websites have a tendency to change.
 So, rather than give step by step instructions, I’ll give you links to the instructions for the email services listed.